 Some AKU patients may need a heart valve replacement.
 Surgeons have reported that it’s a difficult surgery to perform, due to hard and brittle tissue surrounding the heart.
 It is thought that there is a risk that debris from the damaged tissue can fall into the blood stream and increase a patient’s risk of stroke.

 There has been an increase in AKU patients reporting problems with their heart, blood pressure and cholesterol.
-These are the only symptoms of alkaptonuria that has the potential to be fatal.
+These are the only symptoms of alkaptonuria that have the potential to be fatal.

 Some health professionals believe the link between heart problems and AKU may have been previously underestimated.
 However, involvement of the heart is still believed to be an uncommon symptom, usually occurring later in life2